-The General Government Committee is scheduled to review the proposed amendments in a briefing on September 14, 2022 and recommend that the ordinance be discussed at a City Council worksession.
+The General Government Committee reviewed the proposed amendments in a briefing on September 14, 2022 and recommended that the ordinance be discussed at a City Council worksession.
 The City Council is scheduled to review the amendments at a worksession on September 27, 2022 and consider the amendments on October 4, 2022.